Discord: Servers

 Discord communities are organized into discrete collections of channels called servers.
 Although they are referred to as servers on the front end, they are called "guilds" in the developer documentation, to distinguish themselves from physical computer servers.
 Users can create servers for free, manage their public visibility, and create voice channels, text channels, and categories to sort the channels into.
-Most servers have a limit of 250,000 members, but this limit can be raised if the server owner contacts Discord.
+Servers have a limit of 25,000,000 members.
 Users can also create roles and assign them to server members.
 Roles can, among other things, determine which channels users have access to, change users’ colors, and designate a server's moderation team.
 The previously largest known Discord server was Snowsgiving 2021, an official Discord-controlled server made for the 2021 winter holiday season.
-This server reached 1 million members.
+It reached 1 million members.
 In 2023, the server for Midjourney reached over 15 million members, making it the largest server on Discord.

-Starting October 2017, Discord allows game developers and publishers to verify their servers.
-Verified servers, like verified accounts on social media sites, have badges to mark them as official communities.
-A verified server is moderated by its developers' or publishers' own moderation team.
-Verification was later extended in February 2018 to include esports teams and musical artists.
+Since 2017, Discord has allowed game developers and publishers to verify their servers.
+Verified servers, like verified accounts on social media, have badges to mark them as official.
+A verified server is moderated by its developers' or publishers' moderation team.
+Verification was extended in February 2018 to include esports teams and musical artists.
 By the end of 2017, about 450 servers were verified.
-In 2023, Discord paused their verification program while they performed maintenance.
+In 2023, Discord paused the verification program to perform maintenance.
 The program has not been reopened as of September 2024.

 Channel types

-Channels may be used either for voice chat and streaming or for instant messaging and file sharing, or both.
+Channels may be used for voice chat, streaming, instant messaging, and file sharing.

-Discord launched Stage Channels in May 2021, a feature similar to Clubhouse which allows for live, moderated channels, for audio talks, discussions, and other uses, which can further be potentially gated to only invited or ticketed users.
-Initially, users could search for open Stage Channels relevant to their interests through a Stage Discovery tool, which was discontinued in October 2021.
+Discord launched Stage Channels in May 2021, a feature similar to Clubhouse that allows for live, moderated channels, audio talks, discussions, and other uses, which can be limited to invited or ticketed users.
+Initially, users could search for open Stage Channels relevant to their interests through a Stage Discovery tool.
+It was discontinued in October 2021.

-In August 2021, Discord launched Threads, which are temporary text channels that can be set to automatically disappear.
+In August 2021, Discord launched Threads, temporary text channels that can be set to automatically disappear.
 This is meant to help foster more communication within servers.

-Forum Channels, which allow for longer and separate conversations were introduced to the platform in September 2022.
-These channels bring an Internet forum experience to Discord.
+Forum Channels, which allow for longer and separate conversations, were introduced in September 2022.
+They bring an Internet forum experience to Discord.

 Discord launched Media Channels in June 2023.
 Media Channels are restricted to videos and images only.